Illinois Compiled Statutes

 "Broker" means an individual, entity, corporation, foreign or domestic partnership, limited liability company,

-registered limited liability partnership, or other business entity other than a leasing agent who, whether in person or through any media or technology, for another and for compensation, or
+registered limited liability partnership, or other business entity other than a residential leasing agent who, whether in person or through any media or technology, for another and for compensation, or

 with the intention or expectation of receiving compensation, either